Skip to main content

 • These groups were invited to complete a baseline (2021) and follow up (2023) evaluation survey.

-• Curtin University analysed the results of the baseline evaluation survey and published a research paper (see below).
+• Curtin University analysed the results of the baseline evaluation survey and published two research papers (see below).

 Half circle icon